60+ Traditional Greek Foods to Try (IMMEDIATELY)

 I know we see Greek salads at restaurants, but they actually do eat Greek salads in Greece.
 This isn’t just some “Greek-inspired” recipe.
 Nope, it’s a tasty concoction of yummy veggies, cheese, and a nice olive oil and wine vinegar mixture.

-I honestly do find Greek salads super refreshing, and they’re a great burst of flavor when made right!
+I honestly do find these salads super refreshing, and they’re a great burst of flavor when made right!

 8. Kolokithokeftedes